-- Other natural science, social science, or humanities courses with a substantive environmental component, special topics courses, or senior seminars may be approved by the minor advisor. - At least two courses must be upper-division.
+Other natural science, social science, or humanities courses with a substantive environmental component, special topics courses, or senior seminars may be approved by the minor advisor.

+At least two courses must be upper-division.
 Courses may have prerequisites.
 For courses where environmental issues are not the sole focus, students should choose an environment-related issue for any independent project assigned, as approved by the minor advisor.

-- ENV 001 Introduction to Environmental Studies (4) This course is an introduction to the main features of the environment and global environmental issues.
+ENV 001 Introduction to Environmental Studies (4) This course is an introduction to the main features of the environment and global environmental issues.
 It uses an interdisciplinary approach that includes environmental science, ethics, literature, history, politics, sociology, and economics.
 It cultivates a deep understanding of individual and corporate connections to the natural world in all its diversity, and helps students develop an interdisciplinary knowledge base and set of skills to engage contemporary environmental issues from local to global scales.
-It also situates stewardship of the earth in the context of Christian theology and social environmental ethics, fosters an ability to analyze and debate complex environmental problems, and devise constructive, imaginative strategies to address them. - ENV 150 Topics (1-4) Special courses offered on selected topics in Environmental Studies.
-Content as announced. - ENV 190 Environmental Studies Internship (1-4) Prerequisite: ENV 001.
-Internship experience in environment-related fields such as environmental advocacy, communication, art, or writing; resource management, wildlife management, habitat restoration, sustainable agriculture, green business, wildness therapy, or nature literacy.
-Internships will preferably be performed in Santa Barbara or in conjunction with the Westmont in San Francisco program.
+It also situates stewardship of the earth in the context of Christian theology and social environmental ethics, fosters an ability to analyze and debate complex environmental problems, and devise constructive, imaginative strategies to address them.

+ENV 150 Topics (1-4) Special courses offered on selected topics in Environmental Studies.
+Content as announced.